Garage Floor Epoxy Vs Paint

 When it comes to durability, there is no one to beat Epoxy Coatings.
 Epoxy coatings are famous for their durability.
 Epoxy coatings are made up of resin and hardener which makes them super strong and durable.
 They are designed for situations and surroundings that receive excessive foot traffic and have to withstand immense loads and shocks.
 Hence, they must have super durability and strength.
 A floor with Epoxy coatings, if properly maintained, can last up to 15-20 years.

 Whereas, Epoxy garage floor paint on the other hand is just simply a paint and does not offer much durability.
 Paint is designed for walls that do not have to face foot traffic but when it is applied on the floors, it cannot withstand such traffic and hence gives up.
 Just in a short time, paint starts to peel off and wear out.
 It isn’t strong and offers no durability.
-Hence, Epoxy coating is the clear winner in this category.
+Hence, Epoxy coating is the best option for garage floors when you consider durability.

 Epoxy Garage Floor Paint Vs Epoxy Coating: Cost